Great leaders learn from failure, they don’t beat themselves up about the mistakes they’ve made!

 From studies of groups taking part in this challenge, the better teams are found to be recent graduates of kindergarten!

-Not only do they consistently produce taller structures, theirs are highly creative too.
+Not only do they consistently produce taller structures, but theirs are also highly creative too.

-Again and again, the young children build smaller structures, continually learning from the previous one.
+Again and again, young children build smaller structures, continually learning from the previous one.

 Compare this to business students who have been taught that there is one right way and they stick to it!